Improving Neural Additive Models with Bayesian Principles: Detailed Related Work

-In our work, we focus primarily on leveraging the linearized Laplace inference technique proposed by \citet{immer2021glm}.
-We also utilize the associated marginal likelihood estimation method introduced by \citet{immer2021scalable}.
-These methods, to the best of our knowledge, have not been previously applied to the NAM.
+\paragraph{Modern Laplace Approximations.} In our work, we focus primarily on leveraging the linearized Laplace inference technique and the associated marginal likelihood estimate~\citep{mackay1992practical}.
+While sophisticated methods can enable posterior (predictive) inference, the Laplace approximation is one of the few scalable methods that offer a useful marginal likelihood approximation for neural networks~\citep{immer2021scalable}.
+To the best of our knowledge, it has not been previously applied to the NAM.
+Automatic relevance determination, which we use to select features, has been previously used in similar contexts for fully-connected networks~\citep{mackay1994bayesian}, regularization of individual outputs~\citep{immer2023effective}, or more general architecture selection~\citep{van2023learning}.